Eurofiber-CloudInfra/azure-url-monitor/README.md

 # Getting Started

-To run the monitor successfully it needs the `Instrumentation Key` of the Application Insights instance and a url to the `Postman collection` file.
+To run the monitor successfully it needs at a minimum the `Instrumentation Key` of the Application Insights instance and an url to the `Postman collection` file.

 The `Instrumentation Key` can be found in the overview` page of your Application Insights instance.